Brianmanden/SpectreConsoleApps/SplitViewCommander/Notes.md

 * Reseach on which Design Pattern is best to use for Program State Management
   * ... or any other nifty way of dealing with Program State ;)
+  * Refactor current AppState model accordingly to results of research
 * Learn more about Spectre Console

 ---